 Many employers find that it’s best to make decisions about remote working on a case-by-case situation.
 Some workers are needed in the office more often than others, and some employees need long stretches of solitude and concentration for their work, which is perfect for working remotely.

 For assistance with designing your office so it’s a great place to work while your employees are all together, get in touch with us at Portable Partitions.
-We’d love to help you create the perfect workspaces for all of your employees.
+We’d love to help you create the perfect workspaces with our office partitions and privacy screens for all of your employees.